uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 First of all, this model is just a preliminary analysis or a starting point.
 For future study, we could try to:

+1.In order to solve the problem of small sample sizes, we could try to group stops with similar traits(school/ business/ tourist) together and predict them as a whole (using k-means or other methods).

+2. We could also predict the count of users returning the bikes, and create an alarm system when a stop has low bike amount (Numbers of bike at full capacity - (Rent counts - Return Counts))

-1. Improve our ML model.
+3. Improve our ML model.
 Our model has combined all of the factors together with the same weight, which is not very accurate when it comes to determining the main influential factor when arranging shared bikes.
 Further work on finding out how each factor influences the outcome should be done to make the model more accurate.

-2. Expand the scale.
+4. Expand the scale.
 In order to find out the patterns quicker, we chose to use a limited dataset, which is not comprehensive enough.
 In the future, we will expand the dataset to include more circumstances to optimize the model.

-3. Generate more ideas.
+5. Generate more ideas.
 The model is made to aid the service providers with arranging bikes efficiently and spending less time when selecting a new bike station.
 In the future, we will take more geographic information, political information, economical information and cultural information into consideration, making predictions about which place is eager to have a bike station and how many bikes should be provided at least.